jakenaor/Exoplanet-Transit-Finder/docs/CURRENT_STATE.md

 - Export controls:
   - Transit CSV, including edited boxes and original JD columns.
   - Current graph PNG.
-  - Summary JSON with metrics, detection options, and transits.
+  - Summary JSON with metrics, detection options, warnings, and transits.
+  - Analysis PDF for the currently selected file.
+  - Batch PDF table for all successfully processed uploaded files.

 ## Important Implementation Decisions

-- Keep the app as a single `main.py` for now.
-This keeps setup simple for the current local workflow.
+- The app has been split out of the old monolithic `main.py` into Python modules plus static frontend assets, while preserving the simple local `python3 main.py` workflow.
 - Use `numpy`, `scipy`, and `astropy` for numerical and astronomy-specific operations instead of hand-rolling everything.
+- FITS support depends on `astropy.io.fits`; if `astropy` is unavailable, FITS uploads fail with a user-visible error.
 - Use the repo-local `.venv` as the VS Code/Pylance interpreter. `.vscode/settings.json` points Pylance at `.venv/bin/python`.
 - Treat `Time` as Julian dates and convert to relative days for graph readability.
+- Normalize gapped observing segments independently before transit detection.
+This fixed the HD 209458-style file where obvious dips existed in separate data zones but global noise/baseline handling hid them.
-- Use BLS for orbital period, because simple averaging of nearby detected boxes was badly wrong for this dataset.
+- Use BLS for orbital period, because simple averaging of nearby detected boxes was badly wrong for real gapped datasets.
 - Treat broad automated period-search results as candidate rankings, not ground truth.
 The Kepler sample previously showed a strong alias around `294` days while a constrained `380-390` day search returned about `386.16` days.
 - Use phase-folding as the primary validation view for repeated transit structure.
+- Batch upload is implemented client-side by sending one file at a time to the existing `/analyze` endpoint.
-- Manual box edits are currently frontend-local.
+- Manual box edits are frontend-local.
 They update the displayed table and metrics but do not round-trip to the backend.
-- Detection controls require clicking `Analyze CSV` again.
+- Detection controls require clicking `Analyze files` again.
 They are not live-updated while dragging sliders.
 - Chi-squared p-value is an approximate model-vs-flat significance metric, not a literal probability that a planet is real.
-- `docs/CURRENT_STATE.md` and `docs/REPO_MAP.md` are intentionally ignored by git.
-They remain local working references, not tracked project files.
+- Exports are client-side downloads.
+- `docs/CURRENT_STATE.md` is now tracked in git. `docs/REPO_MAP.md` is still ignored by `.gitignore` unless it is intentionally force-added.

 ## Things That Worked

 - BLS and the binned-BLS fallback replaced naive average-gap period estimation.
 - Period min/max controls made period aliases visible and controllable; constraining the Kepler sample to `380-390` days previously returned about `386.16` days.
 - A repo-local `.venv` fixed Pylance missing-import warnings for `numpy`, `scipy`, and `astropy`.
-- Phase-folded view made the repeated transit visually obvious when centered on phase 0.
+- Phase-folded view made repeated transit structure visually obvious when centered on phase 0.
 - Local curve-bounded boxes are much more readable than full-height boxes.
 - Manual editing is useful for correcting imperfect automatic boxes.
-- Detection strictness and smoothing controls actually affect candidate counts; for example, lowering strictness on the Kepler sample found more candidates than the default.
+- Detection strictness and smoothing controls affect candidate counts.
-- Export JSON/CSV/PNG provides a clean way to take analysis results out of the app.
+- Per-segment median normalization and a more permissive fallback detector fixed the HD 209458 CSV case with clear transits in two separated data zones.
+- FITS parsing works on synthetic table-HDU light curve fixtures.
+- Batch uploads work for mixed successful/failed files and preserve filename switching.
+- PDF analysis exports work for both the selected file and all successful batch results.
+- Splitting the monolithic file made the code easier to navigate without changing the local startup command.

 ## Things That Did Not Work Or Needed Correction

 - Initial Pylance reported missing `numpy`; this was fixed by creating `.venv`, installing `requirements.txt`, and adding `.vscode/settings.json`.
 - An earlier global Python environment had a broken `astropy` import due to a dependency mismatch.
 The repo-local `.venv` imports `numpy`, `scipy`, and `astropy` successfully.
 - Early plots were unreadable because the raw data had large outliers and too many points.
 Clipping, smoothing, and downsampling were added.
 - Early transit detection found only one transit.
-Detection was broadened and later improved with prominence logic.
+Detection was broadened and later improved with prominence logic, threshold fallback, and segment-aware normalization.
 - Early box drawing covered too much vertical space.
 It now boxes the local transit curve region.
 - Simple average of detected transit centers was not reliable for orbital period because the detector can find many local dips that are not consecutive orbital events.
 BLS is now preferred.
 - The wrong local folder was used for several edits before copying the final app into the correct Git repo.
 The correct repo is now documented here.
-- Binding localhost from the sandbox may fail with `Operation not permitted`; running `.venv/bin/python main.py` may need escalated execution in this environment.
+- The docs became stale after FITS support, batch uploads, PDF exports, and the file split.
+This update corrects that.

 ## Current Verification Notes